 Chief, Division of Plastic Surgery

-The curriculum during the first and second years consists of the same clinical rotations each year.
-Progressive responsibility is provided to the residents as they proceed through the rotations during the first year to the second year.
-This increasing responsibility is reflected in the proportion of cases, as surgeon, increasing in their second year.
+The curriculum during the final three years consists of the same clinical rotations each year.
+Progressive responsibility is provided to the residents as they proceed through the rotations.
+This increasing responsibility is reflected in the proportion of cases, as surgeon, increasing each year.
 It is also reflected in their increased knowledge and technical competence expectations.

 The clinical rotations consist of four rotations each year for three months each.
 Two rotations take place at the University of Utah Medical Center while one is at the VA Medical Center and one at Primary Children's.
 In addition to these, a three-week rotation is completed during the first year in the Intermountain Burn Center at the University of Utah Medical Center.
 This rotation provides exposure to both acute and chronic reconstructive burn care.
 The rotations at the University of Utah and the VA Medical Center provide broad exposure to all facets of adult plastic surgery, including hand surgery, aesthetic surgery, and reconstructive surgery.
 They both consist of three operative days and two clinic days per week.
 The children's hospital rotation provides broad exposure to pediatric plastic and reconstructive surgery as well as cleft care and craniofacial surgery.
 This rotation has three or four operative days and one or two clinic days per week.
 The University of Utah and Primary Children's Medical Center are the regional referral centers for the Intermountain West.
 The closest medical centers are in Denver, Colorado and Sacramento, California.
 The VA Medical Center is likewise the regional referral center for the Veterans' medical system.
 Two and one-half resident workdays per month are spent at Shriners Hospital.
 The majority of this clinical activity is devoted to wound coverage for the orthopedic service as well as chronic burn reconstruction.

-The plastic surgery residency is three years in length.
-Two residents are accepted each year, currently one position is filled through the independent match and one is filled as a PGY 1 position through the combined format.
+Two residents are accepted each year, currently one position is filled through the independent match and one is filled as a PGY 1 position through the integrated format.
 The prerequisites for entrance into the independent program are those established by the American Board of Plastic Surgery.
-Independent applicants apply through the Central Application Service and match through the San Francisco Match.
-Combined applicants apply through ERAS and match through NRMP.
+Independent applicants apply and match through the San Francisco Match.
+Integrated applicants apply through ERAS and match through NRMP.